G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ### When to avoid visitors

-If you already know the schema at compile time, prefer the generic `LogicalWriter<T>` / `LogicalReader<T>` APIs — they are simpler, faster, and more maintainable.
+If you already know the schema at compile time, prefer the generic `LogicalWriter<T>` / `LogicalReader<T>` APIs — they are simpler and more maintainable.

 ### Casting arrays safely